 Overall, this laptop is great for mostly gaming, since it has very good raw CPU and GPU power, but the laptop can also easily handle heavy amounts of productivity workloads, such as animation, and editing different content.

-I placed the laptop at the number one spot because of the great CPU and GPU for gaming, the amount of RAM for multitasking, and the great storage of both a fast SSD for the Operating System and games and a spacy hard drive for programs and other files.
+I placed this as the best gaming laptop under $500 because of the great CPU and GPU for gaming, the amount of RAM for multitasking, and the great storage of both a fast SSD for the Operating System and games and a spacy hard drive for programs and other files.

 CPU: Intel Core i5-8265U | GPU: Intel UHD Graphics 620 | RAM: 8GB DDR4 Memory | Display: 15.6-Inch FHD 1920 x 1080 IPS 60Hz | Storage: 256GB PCIe NVMe SSD | Battery: Up to 9.5Whr | Dimensions: 14.31 x 9.86 x 0.71 in | Weight: 3.97 lbs